 Annual General Meeting

-The Society must hold a general meeting within 12months of the date of the adoption of this constitution.
+The Charity must hold a general meeting within 12months of the date of the adoption of this constitution.

 An annual general meeting must be held in each subsequent year and not more than 15 months may elapse between successive annual general meetings.

-At least 21 days' written notice of an AGM shall be given to all members.
+At least 21 days' written notice of an AGM shall be given to all members of the Charity.

-The committee shall present to each AGM the report and accounts of the Society for the preceding year.
+The committee shall present to each AGM the report and accounts of the Charity for the preceding year.

-Nominations for election to the committee must be made by members of the Society in writing.
+Nominations for elected Trustees must be made by members of the Charity in writing.
 Should nominations exceed vacancies, an election shall be held.

 Special General Meeting